AaronAWB/Colloquy/README.md

 ## Local Setup

 1. Clone this repository to your local machine.
-2. Create a virtual environment and install the dependencies from requirements.txt.
-3. Create a new PostgresSQL database using the chat_app_schema.sql file in the root directory.
-4. Create a .env file in the root directory and add the following environment variables:
-    * `DATABASE_URL` - the URL of your PostgreSQL database
-    * `SECRET_KEY` - a secret key for generating webtokens
-5. Run `python main.py` to start the server.
-6. Navigate to the client directory and run `npm install` to install the dependencies.
-7. Run `npm run dev` to start the client.
+2. Run the setup script by typing 'sh setup.sh' in your terminal.
+This will automatically install the necessary dependencies, creat the PostgreSQL database, and start the server.
-8. Navigate to `localhost:3000` in your browser to view the app.
+3. Navigate to `localhost:3000` in your browser to view the app.

 ## Author

 Aaron Brinckerhoff - Full-Stack Software Developer | <a href='https://www.linkedin.com/in/aaron-brinckerhoff-6b9a5340/'>LinkedIn</a> | Website